History of Fort Clinch

-The fort was maintained by the US Army on caretaker status until 1898, when the sinking of the USS Maine sparked the Spanish-American War and the use of Fort Clinch once again as a barracks and ammunitions depot.
+The fort was maintained by the U.S. Army on caretaker status until 1898, when the sinking of the USS Maine sparked the Spanish-American War and the use of Fort Clinch once again as a barracks and ammunition depot.
 Fortifications were made to the fort, including the mounting of guns and laying of a minefield outside the walls.
-Less than a year later hostilities ceased, and again, Fort Clinch was abandoned.
+Less than a year later hostilities ceased, and, again, Fort Clinch was abandoned.

 After laying empty for a number of years, the fort was sold by the Army to private entities in 1926 as it was no longer thought to be of strategic value.
 The years of neglect began to tell on the old brick walls, as pieces crumbled and sand began to pile inside thanks to Atlantic storms.